guilh00009/Samantha-architecture/README.md

 Welcome to the GPT3 repository!
 This project is an attempt to recreate the architecture and approach from the original OpenAI GPT-3 paper.
 The repository includes scripts for training, fine-tuning, and inference of a GPT-3-like model using PyTorch and the Hugging Face Transformers library.

-### Note: I'm currently working on training these models, now 17M in on it's way.
-When finished, all weights will be published on huggingface

 ## Repository Structure
 ### Files